ydb-platform/ydb/ydb/docs/en/core/contributor/suggest-change.md

 ### Test history {#test_history}

-Each time when tests are run by the YDB CI, their results are uploaded to the [test history application](https://nebius.testmo.net/projects/view/1).
+Each time when tests are run by the {{ ydb-short-name }} CI, their results are uploaded to the [test history application](https://nebius.testmo.net/projects/view/1).
 There's a link "Test history" in the comment with test results heading to the page with the relevant run in this application.

-In the "Test History" YDB team members can browse test runs, search for tests, see the logs, and compare them between different test runs.
+In the "Test History" {{ ydb-short-name }} team members can browse test runs, search for tests, see the logs, and compare them between different test runs.
 If some test is failed in a particular precommit check, it can be seen in its history if this failure had been introduced by the change, or the test had been broken/flaky earlier.

 ### Review and merge {#review}

-The Pull Request can be merged after obtaining an approval from the YDB team member.
+The Pull Request can be merged after obtaining an approval from the {{ ydb-short-name }} team member.
 Comments are used for communication.
-Finally a reviewer from the YDB team clicks on the 'Merge' button.
+Finally a reviewer from the {{ ydb-short-name }} team clicks on the 'Merge' button.

 ### Update changes {#update}